Azure/enterprise-azure-policy-as-code/Definitions/Exemptions/README.md

 ### CSV/XLSX Format
 If you use spreadsheets (.csv or .xlsx):
-- Column headers must be exactly as the Json labels above.
+- Column headers must be exactly as the JSON labels above.
 - `policyDefinitionReferenceIds` use comma separated list within each cell.
-- `metadata` cells must contain valid Json.
+- `metadata` cells must contain valid JSON.

 <br/>